JADE-V-V/JADE/.github/PULL_REQUEST_TEMPLATE/new_benchmark.md

 - [ ] I have updated the documentation to include the benchmark description.
 - [ ] I have updated the documentation summary table which gives an overview of the implemented benchmark.
 - [ ] The benchmark is available in the default ``run_cfg.yaml`` file
-- [ ] The benchmark inputs have been added to the appropriate respository.
+- [ ] The benchmark inputs have been added to the appropriate repository.
 - [ ] My changes generate no new warnings.